Canada joins Mexico in seeking consultation with U.S. over USMCA content rules - NewsBreak

 Canada joins Mexico in seeking consultation with U.S. over USMCA content rules

-OTTAWA/MEXICO CITY (Reuters) - Canada has joined Mexico in seeking formal consultation with the United States over the interpretation of content rules for automobiles set out in the North American trade pact, Mexico and Canada said on Friday.
+OTTAWA/MEXICO CITY, Aug 27 (Reuters) - Canada has joined Mexico in seeking formal consultation with the United States over the interpretation of content rules for automobiles set out in the North American trade pact, Mexico and Canada said on Friday.

 Canada and Mexico use more flexible interpretations.